groonga/groonga-query-log/README.md

 ## Description

-Groonga-query-log is a collection of libarary and tools to process [groonga](http://groonga.org/)'s query log.
+Groonga-query-log is a collection of library and tools to process [groonga](http://groonga.org/)'s query log.
 You can write a program to process query log by using groonga-query-log as a library.
 You can analyze your groonga's queries and test with your groonga's query log